Home / cake / Boozy Eggnog Bundt Cake

 Get the holidays rocking with this Boozy Eggnog Bundt Cake!
 The eggnog and rum spiced cake is drenched in a eggnog and rum glaze, and then topped with an irresistible eggnog buttercream frosting.
 It is to-die-for!

-Boozy Eggnog Bundt Cake on a white plate with a toy next to it
+Boozy Eggnog Bundt Cake with frosting and silver sprinkles on a white cake platter.

 This Boozy Eggnog Bundt Cake is also definitely not lacking in the eggnog flavor.
 There is eggnog in the cake, glaze, AND frosting.
 It doesn’t get more egg noggy than that.